JavonGil/osTicket-install-prereqs/README.md

 <h2>✅ Conclusion</h2>

 <p>That wraps up our project.
 We successfully installed osTicket on our Windows virtual machine.
-Most companies rely on ticketing systems in their daily operations, and this gave us a hands-on look at what's involved just to get one up and running.
+Most companies rely on ticketing systems in their daily operations, and this gave us a hands on look at what's involved just to get one up and running.
 It’s wild how much goes into something as simple as loading a web page you might use at work.
 In the next project, we’ll dive deeper into osTicket and handle some post-install setup.
 Make sure to stop your VMs in Azure when you're done.
 Thanks for tapping in and checking out the project.
 See you on the next one 😎
 </p>